midleo/midleo-core/README.md

 ## License

 The Midleo CORE is licensed under the GPL v3 license.
-See the [license file](https://gitlab.com/midleo/midleo-core/-/blob/master/LICENSE) for more information.